FadyMohareb/dupless/README.md

 - **deduplicated/**      contains the results of DupLess: **deduplicated.fasta** and **discarded.fasta**

 The output folder will also contain the following files:
-- A bed file with the identified heterozygous regions, useful if one wants to explore the regions in more details ("Heterozygous_regions_ALL.bed").
+- *Heterozygous_regions_ALL.bed*: A bed file with the identified heterozygous regions, useful if one wants to explore the regions in more details.
-- A histogram of the coverage distribution, to help the user decide the expected coverage value (see below).
+- *Histogram_coverage.png*: A histogram of the coverage distribution, to help the user decide the expected coverage value (see below).
-- The raw results of the blast between the heterozygous regions ("All_Blasts_scaffolds_coord.tab").
+- *All_Blasts_scaffolds_coord.tab*: The raw results of the blast between the heterozygous regions.

 **We recommand filtering the resulting deduplicated assembly by length as DupLess does not remove entire contigs, so some very small contigs may be present in the output**